Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Even though there were eight official firmware releases, spanning almost two full years, the NEO U9-H is still running Android 6 (Marshmallow).
 In fact, the last official firmware was released two months AFTER Google released Android 9!

-The NEO U9-H comes with only 2 GB of RAM and 16 GB of storage.
-While it does support 4K HDR video and Dolby Digital audio, there aren’t any USB 3.0 ports and it still sports the older (and slower) HDMI 2.0 ports.
+The NEO U9-H has only 2 GB of RAM and 16 GB of storage.
+While it does support 4K HDR video and Dolby Digital audio, there aren’t any USB 3.0 ports, and it still sports the older (and slower) HDMI 2.0 ports.

 MINIX NEO U9-H Specs